speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 ## Advantage and Disadvantage
 Sometimes a special ability or power tells you that you have advantage or disadvantage on an ability check, a saving throw, or an attack roll.
 When that happens, you roll a second d20 when you make the roll.
 Use the higher of the two rolls if you have advantage, and use the lower roll if you have disadvantage.
 For example, if you have disadvantage and roll a 17 and a 5, you use the 5.
 If you instead have advantage and roll those numbers, you use the 17.

-If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you don’t roll more than one additional d20.
+If multiple situations affect a roll and each one grants advantage or imposes disadvantage on it, you donï¿½t roll more than one additional d20.
 If two favorable situations grant advantage, for example, you still roll only one additional d20.

 If circumstances cause a roll to have both advantage and disadvantage, you are considered to have neither of them, and you roll one d20.
 This is true even if multiple circumstances impose disadvantage and only one grants advantage or vice versa.
 In such a situation, you have neither advantage nor disadvantage.

-When you have advantage or disadvantage and something in the game, such as the iktotchi’s Precognition trait, lets you reroll the d20, you can reroll only one of the dice.
+When you have advantage or disadvantage and something in the game, such as the iktotchiï¿½s Precognition trait, lets you reroll the d20, you can reroll only one of the dice.
 You choose which one.
 For example, if an iktotchi has advantage on an ability check and rolls a l and a 13, the iktotchi could use the Precognition trait to reroll the 1.

 You usually gain advantage or disadvantage through the use of special abilities, actions, or powers.
 The DM can also decide that circumstances influence a roll in one direction or the other and grant advantage or impose disadvantage as a result.